Wonderful Compactification of a Cartan Subalgebra of a Semisimple Lie Algebra: Cohomology of hbar and the Coxeter Arrangement

 \subsection{Betti Numbers of \texorpdfstring{$\bar \fh$}{hbar}}

-In this section, we determine the Betti numbers of $\bar{\fh}$ for each simple Lie algebra.
-When the root system $\Phi$ is of classical type, we give the answer in terms of familiar combinatorial invariants using results of the last section and formulas from \cite{OT}.
+In this section, we use the results of the previous section to determine the Betti numbers of $\bar{\fh}$ for each simple Lie algebra.
+When the root system $\Phi$ is of classical type, we give the answer in terms of familiar combinatorial invariants using formulas from \cite{OT}, and when $\Phi$ is of exceptional type, we deduce the answers from \cite{OS1}.

 \begin{definition} For $n \in \mathbb N$ and $1 \le k \le n$, the \textit{Stirling number} $S(n,k)$ \textit{of the second kind} is the number of partitions of the set $[1, n]:= \{1, \ldots, n\}$ into $k$ nonempty parts.
 We set also $S(0,0)=1$ and $S(n,0)=0$ for $n > 0.$ \end{definition}